exyi/coberec/docs/thesis/approaches.md

 The Scala macros are written in standard Scala code that runs during compilation.
 The macro is basically a function that gets its arguments as expression trees and returns another expression tree.
-To create an expression, we do not even have to use any API -- Scala has a syntax to create them.
+To create an expression, we do not even have to use any API -- Scala has syntax to produce expressions.
-String literal prefixed with `q` returns the expression that is in the quotes; `q"1 + 2"` returns an addition expression of the two constants.
+String literal prefixed with `q` returns the expression that is in the quotes (e.g. `q"1 + 2"` returns an addition expression of the two constants).
 As the usual string literals in Scala, the expression literal may be parametrized by other expressions and types.
-For example `q"($myExpr * 1.2).asInstanceOf[$expectedType]"` multiplies `myExpr` by 1.2 while performing the type conversion.
+For example, `q"($myExpr * 1.2).asInstanceOf[$expectedType]"` multiplies `myExpr` by 1.2 while performing the type conversion.
 Note that it is not the same as working with strings -- we do not have to worry about parenthesis around `$myExpr`.

 The `q` literal makes writing macros very accessible, since the macro developers do not have to learn almost any new API.
-Also, the macro language is not limited in any way as we may see in many other languages -- any Scala code is allowed.
+Also, unlike in many other languages, the macro language is not limited and any Scala code is allowed.

 ## D `mixin`

-D is another statically typed compiled language.
-It supports static evaluation -- the D compiler can interpret almost any code during compilation.
+D is a statically typed compiled language with support for static evaluation -- the D compiler can interpret almost any code during compilation.
 By itself, static evaluation may only seem like an optimization.
-However, in D, we can use it to generate blocks of code and include it anywhere in modules, class declarations, function bodies, etc.
+However, in D, it can be used to generate blocks of code and include it anywhere in modules, class declarations, function bodies, etc.

-We do it by using the [`mixin` keyword](https://dlang.org/articles/mixin.html) -- it looks like a function, and it works like `eval` from Javascript.
+This is doable using the [`mixin` keyword](https://dlang.org/articles/mixin.html) -- it looks like a function, and it works like `eval` from Javascript.
+It has same syntax as function call and works similarly to the `eval` function from Javascript.
-Since D is not an interpreted language, `eval` would make little sense, so `mixin` only works at compile time.
+Since D is compiled language, `mixin` only works at compile time.
 The compiler statically evaluates the argument and replaces `mixin` with the string value.
 As a simple demonstration of the concept, this is a mixin Hello World:

 ```dlang
 void main()
 {
     import std.stdio;